-This Oxford Summer Advanced Study Program, modeled on the Oxford University teaching system, is designed for elite high school students to experience the study life of Oxford University undergraduates.
+Oxford Summer Advanced Study Program, modeled on the Oxford University teaching system, is designed for elite high school students to experience study life as an Oxbridge undergraduate, and also gives students a real advantage in the competitive world of college applications.

 What set Oxford and Cambridge apart are their distinct tutorial systems!
 The tutorial and academic content of Oxford Summer Advanced Study Program are closely modeled on the Oxford University teaching system.
 It is designed for high-achieving international students to live and study like an Oxford undergraduate.
-All our students experience an academic and activity programme similar to Oxford University undergraduates.
+All students experience an academic and activity programme similar to Oxford University undergraduates.

 Oxford Summer Advanced Study Program includes:

-- 1:1 Tutor Session: once weekly on chosen tutorial subjects as well as study reviews for further study.
+- 1:1 Tutor Session: weekly on each chosen tutorial subjects as well as study reviews for further study.

 - Creative Workshops: 9 hours over 2 weeks, including Entrepreneurship, Journalism, Drama, Film Production, Debating and Urban Sketching.

 - Independent Work: research and self-study on tutorial subjects.

 - Formal Hall & Graduation Ceremony: Formal Hall meal before graduation ceremony.

 - Excursions: 3 full day and 1 half-day excursions per two week to UK top destinations and attractions.

 - Networking: periods of free time and guided tours and activities around the city for socialising with like-minded high achieving students from all over the world.